Monitoring: consumption trends, international comparisons, harms, costs, method development

 The aim of this stream of work is to better understand how alcohol consumption, attitudes to alcohol and alcohol-related harms, are changing in Australia.
 This relates closely to the program of work that CAPR conducts around young people, but its overall aim is to provide a broader, population-level outlook on this topic.

 A key outcome to date has been the validation of existing surveys conducted regularly in Australia as reliable measures of trends at the population level.
-While it is clear that surveys substantially under-estimate the true level of alcohol consumption in Australia, work led by Michael has shown that these surveys capture trends quite well.
+While it is clear that surveys substantially under-estimate the true level of alcohol consumption in Australia, work led by former CAPR Senior Research Fellow Michael Livingston has shown that these surveys capture trends quite well.
 Other recent work has also identified that there have been substantial changes in attitudes to alcohol in Australia and has provided valuable insights on gender convergence in alcohol consumption, and demonstrating that men still continue to drink at the riskiest levels.

 The other important component of this stream of work involves better understanding how population-level changes in drinking affect population rates of various alcohol-related harms.
 CAPR has a long history of work on this topic, but some of the recent work showing that changes in per-capita consumption influence cancer mortality rates is particularly exciting.